-All LPS families now have the ability to look at student attendance records online on a period by period basis.
-If not already done, families must "activate" their ParentVue access and select privacy levels and login information.
+All LPS families have the ability to look at student attendance records online.
+Families must "activate" their ParentVue access and select privacy levels and login information.
 Please contact the school at any point during the school day for help in this process.
 If needed, media center computers will be available for families to use during the school day to view information about their student's attendance and class work progress.